pynbody/tangos/tutorials/ramses+hop.md

   * `tangos_manager` is the command-line tool to administrate your tangos database
   * `add` is a subcommand to add a new simulation
   * `tutorial` identifies the simulation we're adding
-  * `--handler pynbody.RamsesHOPOutputSetHandler` identifies the _handler_ for our simulation.
-A handler defines how to load a simulation and its associated halo catalogue.
-Here we'll use `pynbody`'s ability to load gadget and subfind files.
   * `--min-particles 100` imports only halos/groups with at least 100 particles.